Keyboard shortcuts

 • Solution: You may find that installing proprietary drivers (as opposed to ‘Mesa’ drivers) solves the issue for you – see this user-provided guide for more info / instructions.

 • Disclaimer: update drivers at your own risk.
-The creators of Mouseless are not liable for any issues that may arise from doing so.
+The developers of Mouseless are not liable for any issues that may arise from doing so.

 If, when running Mouseless, you see a terminal message like: cannot execute: required file not found